-The psychological dimensions of prominent literary texts, canvassing the complex relationship between literature and psychology from a broad range of perspectives.
+Focuses on the psychological dimensions of prominent literary texts.
+Canvasses the complex relationship between literature and psychology from a broad range of perspectives.

 |Paper title||Reading Minds: Literature and Psychology|